-As the last year of elementary school, 5th grade is an important time for students to cement the skills they have gained throughout the upper grades as well as develop them even further in preparation for middle school.
-Fifth grade is about helping students to practice, refine and grow their skills, taking all that they have learned to the next step.
-Fifth graders build on what they learn in 4th grade by thinking and analyzing in deeper ways about what they learn and read, writing structure, and clear and detailed pieces.
-They are also encouraged and expected to be more independent in their learning, requiring less guidance and support from adults and teachers.
+Often the last year of elementary school, 5th grade is an important time for students to cement the skills they have gained throughout the upper grades and develop them even further in preparation for middle school.
+Fifth grade is about helping students practice, refine, and grow their skills, taking all that they have learned to the next step.
+Fifth graders build on what they learn in 4th grade by thinking and analyzing in deeper ways about what they learn and read.
+They also write structured, clear, and detailed pieces.
+Additionally, fifth graders are encouraged and expected to be more independent in their learning, requiring less guidance and support from adults and teachers.
 For example, when a student is asked to research a topic, he should be able to know what to do and how to accomplish this goal.
-He certainly may need the assistance of a teacher throughout the research but he also has the basic tools to do so by himself.
+He certainly may need the assistance of a teacher throughout the research, but he also has the basic tools to do so by himself.

-A 5th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings and discussions.
-There are often also areas or centers dedicated to different subjects of learning.
-For instance, there may be an area with all of the math tools and supplies as well as a class library dedicated to reading.
-Technology is used extensively for writing and research in 5th grade and is often an integral part of the curriculum across many subjects.
+A 5th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons, class meetings, and discussions.
+There are also often areas or centers dedicated to different subjects of learning.
+For instance, there may be an area with all of the math tools and supplies, as well as a class library dedicated to reading.
+Technology is used extensively for writing and research in 5th grade, and it's often an integral part of the curriculum across many subjects.

-Most of a 5th grade reading curriculum focuses on teaching students to understand the texts they read and develop ideas about what they read and learn.
-Specifically, they are taught to support their ideas using specific details from the text.
-Students are expected to carefully think about and ultimately use details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
+Most of the 5th grade reading curriculum focuses on teaching students to understand the texts they read and to develop ideas about what they read and learn.
+More precisely, they are taught to support their ideas using specific details from the text.
+Students are expected to think carefully about (and ultimately use) details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
 Students practice this as they read texts together as a class as well as through the reading they do independently.
 Fifth grade teachers teach students specific strategies they can use to do this.
 Fifth graders further deepen these skills as they write extensively about what they read.